College Programs of Study

 ||2 courses in Science, including one with laboratory experience, from two disciplines

 ||Range Total Credit Hours/Range Total Contact Hours = 30/30+

-Note: Students must earn a minimum 2.000 GPA in ALL MTA courses.
+NOTE: Students must earn a minimum 2.000 GPA in ALL MTA courses.
 Students whose completed MTA coursework meets the above criteria, but does not add up to 30 credits must take additional MTA-approved coursework to meet the 30 credit minimum.
+If not already MTA-approved from a previous institution, students must complete one college credit at SC4 in order to have their transcript evaluated for MTA qualification.
 Click here for specific course options by MTA requirement.
-For a list of senior colleges and universities that have signed the Michigan Transfer Agreement, visit www.macrao.org.
+For a list of senior colleges and universities that have signed the Michigan Transfer Agreement, visit macrao.org.

 Transfer Student Tips

 - Meet at least once per semester with an SC4 advisor before selecting courses.
 Your advisor can help you choose classes that are best suited for transferring to your intended four-year school.

 - Contact your intended four-year school to ensure you are aware of/understand all deadline dates related to applying for admission, housing, scholarships, etc.